 Thus started the journey to recreate the Rajbari Bawali.

-It wasn’t an easy task.
+It was an arduous task.
 It took two years to locate all the 18 owners who had dispersed across the globe, getting them all to agree to the project, a whole different challenge.
 In 2010, the work could finally begin.
-Wanting to ensure everything was done perfectly, architects and advisers were consulted from the UK, Italy, Mexico and the USA.
+Advisers were consulted from the United Kingdom, Mexico, Italy, and the United States of America to ensure the restoration was carried out smoothly.
 Local craftsmen were sent to be trained by the Aga Khan Foundation, in the art of lime water construction by the craftsmen who had restored Humayun’s Tomb in Delhi.
-Still more were trained in the art of traditional brick making, for which special molds had to be made, in Qila Nizamat Murshidabad.
+A separate batch of workers were trained in the art of traditional brick making, for which special molds had to be made in Qila Nizamat Murshidabad.
 Roofs had to be restored, ponds recreated, pavilions reclaimed, the original wooden shutters from the zenana painstakingly renovated and reused.
 Interestingly, during the colonial period, marble was imported to India from an Italian mine, called Calcutta.
 This, along with teak furniture from Burma and other antiques, have been rescued from other buildings of the period, which were being demolished and used in the restoration of The Rajbari.
 Even the fabrics used are linens and cottons, the natural fabrics of the day, in order to ensure the experience is as authentic and luxurious as possible.